ASIA MARKETS: Asian Markets Gain Despite Fresh Tariff Threats From Trump

 "The China deal is going to work out.
 You know why?
 Because of tariffs," Trump said.

-Japan's Nikkei rose 0.3% and Hong Kong's Hang Seng Index gained 0.6%.
-The Shanghai Composite surged 1.3% and the smaller-cap Shenzhen Composite jumped 1.9%.
-South Korea's Kospi advanced 0.3%, and benchmark indexes in Taiwan and Singapore rose while Indonesian stocks slipped.
-Australia's S&P/ASX 200 gained 1.3%.
+The Shanghai Composite surged 2% and the smaller-cap Shenzhen Composite soared 3%,while Hong Kong's Hang Seng Index gained 0.7%.

+Japan's Nikkei closed up 0.3%, while South Korea's Kospi advanced 0.7%, and benchmark indexes in Taiwan and Singapore rose while Indonesian stocks finished flat.
+Australia's S&P/ASX 200 closed up 1.5%.

 Among individual stocks, Japan Steel rose in Tokyo trading, along with Mitsubishi UFJ , while Fast Retailing slid.
 In Hong Kong, AAC and Sunny Optical rose, and LG Electronics surged in South Korea.
 BHP and Beach Energy advanced in Australia.